 Indeed, if it weren’t for the deep blue ocean in the distance, it would look less like a tropical island and more like a vision of Mars after successful terraforming: red earth dotted with rows of trees as far as the eye can see, flanked by the rugged cliffs of the Wai‘anae Mountains.
 The sprawling farm is a testament to how successful Jim’s plumeria business has become, growing from a hobby into what is today a multigenerational, globally renowned operation.

-18 adults and two young children are brought to a shaded area between two distinct sections of countless full-grown plumeria trees: one for rare hybrids, another for free-picking.
+The bus arrives at its destination.
+The group of 18 adults and two young children are brought to a shaded area between two distinct sections of countless full-grown plumeria trees: one for rare hybrids, another for free-picking.
 Each person is given a small paper bag to collect their complimentary blooms, and tour guides start passing around different varieties.
 The group becomes a collective chorus of “ooohs” and “aaahs” as they smell the blooms and drop them into their bags for safekeeping.

 Dane proceeds to explain how they raise plumeria from seed pod to full bloom—a nearly four-year process in which trees don’t begin flowering until 12 months into their growth.
 The farm currently has about 1,000 trees in the ground, Dane explains, and another 3,000 in pots.
 As he wraps up the orientation, questions rise from the audience.